linhongyi/HWReskitFacebookDemo/README.md

 License
 ==================

-RestKitFacebookDemo is available under the MIT license.
+HWReskitFacebookDemo is available under the MIT license.
 See the LICENSE file for more info